ckeditor/ckeditor5/packages/ckeditor5-easy-image/docs/features/easy-image.md

 All that, with virtually zero server setup so you do not have to worry about anything.

 <info-box>
-	Check out the {@link features/image-upload comprehensive image upload guide} to learn about other ways to upload images into CKEditor 5.
+	Check out the {@link features/image-upload comprehensive "Image upload" guide} to learn about other ways to upload images into CKEditor 5.
 </info-box>

 ### Demo